TritonDataCenter/node-manatee/README.md

 <!--
-    This Source Code Form is subject to the terms of the Mozilla Public License, v.
+j   This Source Code Form is subject to the terms of the Mozilla Public
+    License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.
 -->